 Multivitamins

-NSAIDS, medications for pain and inflammation, like ibuprofen or naproxen
+NSAIDS, medications for pain and inflammation, such as ibuprofen or naproxen

 Sucralfate